-45% of the newly diagnosed cases were detected in the course of medical care provision.
-Such cases are typically at the late stage of their HIV infection1.
-Another 27% were detected during routine programmatic HIV screening, and 23% were detected through voluntary HIV testing.
-Cases detected via voluntary screening are more likely to be at the early stage of their infection.
-When differentiated by mode of sexual transmission, a higher proportion of homosexuals/bisexuals cases (33%) were detected via voluntary screening compared to heterosexual cases (8%).
+54% of the newly diagnosed cases were detected during the course of medical care and typically at a later stage of HIV infection1.
+Another 22% were detected during routine programmatic HIV screening and 16% through self-initiated (voluntary) HIV screening.
+Cases detected via voluntary screening were more likely to be at the early stage of infection.
+Comparing the mode of sexual transmission, a higher proportion of homosexuals/bisexuals cases (25%) were detected via voluntary screening than heterosexual cases (5%).